farorg/.github/profile/README.md

 **ISE, JavaScript, Web, Voltos**

-Continuously pushes the envelope of what is achievable in digital technologies, bridging the gap between **cutting-edge research** and **real-world applications**.
+Continuously pushes the envelope of what is achievable in digital technologies, bridging the gaps between **cutting-edge research** and **real-world applications**.
 Through sophisticated systems integration and highly advanced algorithms, we challenge existing paradigms and shape the future of digital ecosystems.

 The **ISE** framework has undergone rigorous testing with the world’s foremost performance validation tools, such as Google’s **Lang Test**, **LightHouse**, and **Page Speed**.
 Results have confirmed **exceptional performance** across native and web environments, achieving **unprecedented execution speeds** and **optimization standards**.